CESNET/Nemea/openwrt.md

 ### Additional NEMEA configuration

-`TODO`: trap buffer size, flow cache size configuration
+If you enter into `nemea-framework` or `nemea-modules` menu, several variables for those packages can be configured.
+Defaults are recommended, so be careful when you set libtrap buffer size or flow cache size to higher values, otherwise modules might run out of memory.

 ## Compilation